robaxelsen/nixlist/README.md

-# Quasar PWA App
+# NixList

-> A Quasar PWA project
+> A Project made with Quasar PWA boilerplate

 ## Build Setup